Celebrating Decorative Arts & Design! Célébrons les arts décoratifs et du design !

 Board Biographies

+Susan Golets (Chair) has spent more than 30 years working in the not-for-profit and public sector.
+She is an experienced leader with the Ontario provincial government, and has worked in a variety of ministries.
+Over the years she has lead transformational change initiatives in complex policy and political environments by: conceptualizing strategic policy frameworks, designing integrated programs, building partnerships and effective relationships with stakeholders, and developing high performing teams to deliver timely results.
 She is currently the Director, Sport Recreation and Community Programs Policy Branch for the Ministry of Tourism, Culture and Sport.
 Susan has a Masters degree in Social Work from the University of Toronto and most recently, for six years, served on the board of the Fred Victor Centre, where she also chaired the Service Quality Committee.
 Susan and Nestor love to travel in Canada and abroad, and they are avid collectors of whatever moves them.

+Charlotte Mickie Charlotte is an avid collector of contemporary art and has served in the past as a Director of the Board for the Powerplant and Advisory Board Member of C Magazine.
 On a professional level, Charlotte is the Vice-President of international arthouse film sales company Celluloid Dreams, based in Paris.
 She has most recently handled IMAGINE (Critics’ Week, Cannes Film Festival, 2022), HIT THE ROAD (Cannes, Directors’ Fortnight, 2021), BABYTEETH (Venice Biennale Competition 2019, winner of the Marcello Mastroianni prize), and Oscar short-listed THE PAINTED BIRD (Venice Biennale Competition 2019).
 Through her career Charlotte has represented movies by directors such as Jacques Audiard, Francois Ozon, Atom Egoyan, Todd Haynes, Michael Moore, Benh Zeitlin, Todd Solondz, and Hirokazu Koreeda.
-Charlotte is a returning Expert for ACE (Ateliers du cinema Européen) and a voting member of the Academy of Motion Picture Arts and Sciences.
+Charlotte is a returning Expert for ACE (Ateliers du cinéma Européen) and a voting member of the Academy of Motion Picture Arts and Sciences.

 Stephanie Rebick is a curator, editor and writer based in the unceded territories of the xʷmə kʷəyəm (Musqueam), S wxwú7mesh (Squamish) and səlilwəta (Tsleil-Waututh) Nations.
 She is currently Director of Publishing and Content Strategy at the Vancouver Art Gallery.
 She also frequently collaborates with Information Office, a Vancouver-based art book publisher and design practice.
 Stephanie has curated and co-curated numerous exhibitions including Fashion Fictions (forthcoming); Where do we go from here?; Modern in the Making: Post-War Craft and Design in British Columbia; Robert Rauschenberg 1965–1980; Out of Sight; Guo Pei: Couture Beyond; Cabin Fever; MashUp: The Birth of Modern Culture; and Grand Hotel: Redesigning Modern Life.
 She has contributed to a number of publications including KRAZY!
 The Delirious World of Anime + Comics + Video Games + Art; Visceral Bodies; Unreal; Grand Hotel; and MashUp.
 Most recently she has edited volumes on the work of Jan Wade and Omer Arbel.
 Her curatorial interests include visual culture, new media and the intersection of craft, design and contemporary art.